foobnix/LibreraReader/README.md

 juniversalchardet
 rtfparserkit

-Lirbi is distributed under the GPL
+Librera is distributed under the GPL

 ## License